TheNetworkIsDown/ansible-tools/ara_host_history/README.md

 * `--cmdb`: URL to ansible-cmdb directory (optional), default: None
 * `--ara`: URL to ARA webserver (optional), default: None

-## Screenshot
+## What does the result look like?

 ![ARA Host History screenshot](ara_host_history_screenshot.png?raw=true "ARA Host History screenshot")

 ## Development notes

 * There is one entry in the hosts table for EACH RUN of a PLAYBOOK ("id" is NOT a host id!)
 Each host appears many times.
-* Also, each plabook path does appear with many ids.
+* Also, each playbook path does appear with many ids.
 * There are no repeating id values anywhere, as id is always the primary key.
 * We are sorting directly via SQL ORDER BY and outputting lists.
 That is easier than sorting dictionaires later on.
 * We have "borrowed" some CSS definitions from the excellent [ansible-cmdb](https://github.com/fboender/ansible-cmdb) project.